It’s A New Year… Is It Time for a Liver Detox?

 The fresh start of a new year feels like the ideal time for a bodily detox.

-Since the liver is the body’s primary organ for eliminating toxins, it begs the question: Could a medically-guided liver cleanse hold the key to a clean start to 2021?
-From your skin to your immune systems, your overall health stands to benefit from a little TLC for the body’s most detoxifying organ.
+Since the liver is the body’s primary organ for eliminating toxins, it begs the question: Could a medically-guided liver cleanse hold the key to a clean start to the new year?
+Your overall health benefits from a little TLC for the body’s most detoxifying organ, from your skin to your immune system.
 “The liver is the key to overall digestive, metabolic, immune, and hormonal health,” says Dr. Nadia Musavvir, ND, a Los Angeles- and Chicago-based Naturopathic doctor.

 Bioaccumulation: The Build-up of Toxins in the Body: